eco32i/ngs/README.rst

                 'PORT': '',                      # Set to empty string for default.
             }
         }

+The live demo is up at `http://demo.nudlerlab.info/cuff <http://demo.nudlerlab.info/cuff>`_.
+The site has a link to the mysql dump of the example data if you want to download and play with it locally.

 to load the example database from the provided sql dump: